It has been a buzzing topic in digital marketing for years, but what is SEO?

 SEO stands for Search Engine Optimization and is the process of optimizing your website to be friendly to search engines like Google.
 With proper optimization you are more likely to appear higher in the search rankings, helping you get more organic, un-paid, traffic from the search engine results page.

 If you own a website or a business that operates online you’re now probably taking SEO seriously or are at least ready to learn how SEO works and how you can apply basic SEO principles to your website.

-This guide will cover a no-nonsense, jargon-busting education lesson, chapter by chapter so you can learn to understand SEO and how to apply it to your website.
+Our guide to SEO for beginners will cover a no-nonsense, jargon-busting education lesson on what SEO is, chapter by chapter, so you can learn to understand SEO and how to apply it to your website.

 What is SEO?

 What is SEO?

 Ranking high in the SERPs enables businesses and brands to draw targeted traffic with a vested interest in their products and services.
 More targeted traffic means higher Click-Through Rates (CTRs).
 The increased exposure means you’ll get more attention from prospective customers.

 You can even drive customers straight to specific pages on your website by offering detailed answers to the questions they are searching for.
 Applying basic SEO principles will allow you to drive targeted invited search traffic to;

 - Your homepage